 Is your crockpot collecting dust in your pantry?
 Now’s the time to relocate it to a priority spot on your kitchen countertop.
 A crockpot (or slow cooker) lets you cook meals at low temperatures for hours without turning on the stove or oven.
 Most slow cooker recipes have a “set it and forget it” approach.
 Dump the ingredients into the pot, which is plugged in on your countertop, and anywhere between three and eight hours later a delicious meal is prepped and ready to eat.
 Bonus: Since slow-cooker meals lock in moisture, most recipes don’t call for oil or butter, so dishes tend to be lower in fat.
 And because of the nature of the low heat, tough pieces of meat (which are cheaper in price) become soft and tender.
-It’s even safe to leave your slow cooker on when you’re not home, so you can start a meal before your shift and it’ll be ready when you get back.
+It’s even safe to leave your slow cooker on (following some simple rules), when you’re not home, so you can start a meal before your shift and it’ll be ready when you get back.

 A few crockpot favorites: Pork Loin Stuffed with Spinach and Goat Cheese, Quinoa Chicken Primavera, and Buffalo Chicken-Stuffed Sweet Potatoes.
 Here are some other recipes to get you started with the slow cooker.

 Unlike using a slow cooker, one-pot recipes do require turning on the stove.
 But since you only need one sauce pan, clean up is easier and meals cook faster.
 Possibilities include Chicken with Farro, French Ratatouille, or Spinach, Mushroom and Tomato Spaghetti.
 Here are more one-pot ideas to try.